Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

 This means that $\beta_0 - \beta \neq 0$ is in the nullspace of $\mathbb{E}\left\{ [ x_{it}-\mathbb{E}(x_{it}|z_{it})][ x_{it}-\mathbb{E}(x_{it}|z_{it})]^\top \right\}$ thus implying that this matrix is singular.
 Hence, Condition (\ref{eq:pl}) implies Condition (\ref{eq:nlls}) and the result follows from Theorem \ref{thm:ident}. \qquad $\blacksquare$

 This can also be obtained by directly applying the results in \citet{robinson_root-n-consistent_1988}.
-As discussed there (see p.940), Condition (\ref{eq:pl}) prevents any element of $x_{it}$ from being almost surely perfectly predictable by $z_{it}$ in the least squares sense, although it does not preclude (nonlinear) functional relations among $x_{it}$ elements and identification is possible even if $x_{it}$ uniquely defines $z_{it}$, when the converse is not true.
+As discussed there (see p.940), Condition (\ref{eq:pl}) prevents any element of $x_{it}$ (inputs, in our case) from being almost surely perfectly predictable by $z_{it}$ (expectations, in our case) in the least squares sense, although it does not preclude (nonlinear) functional relations among $x_{it}$ elements and identification is possible even if $x_{it}$ uniquely defines $z_{it}$, when the converse is not true.
+If $x_{it}$ (inputs, in our case) and $z_{it}$ (expectations, in our case) are observable, perfect predictability of the former by the latter is in principle testable.
+This condition would fail, as already mentioned above, if expectations about future output and inputs (which appear in $z_{it}$) are static and injective functions \emph{solely} of inputs (which appear in $x_{it}$), but is likely to hold in more general settings where expectations depend on other elements in the information set $\Omega_{it}$ for example.